 CAN I TAKE ADDITIONAL QUALIFICATIONS?

-If you choose to study Computer Science, you will usually take it alongside three other A levels.
+If you choose to study Computer Science, you will usually take it alongside two other A levels.

 HOW WILL I BE ASSESSED?